BitPangea/bitpangea/thecodex/README.md

 1. address one clearly defined constitutional subject;
 2. belong to an established Domain;
-3. distinguish discovery from invention;
+3. demonstrate why the subject requires constitutional recognition;
 4. preserve the reasoning behind recognition;
 5. avoid extending beyond what has been sufficiently established;
 6. remain consistent with earlier adopted Codices;
-7. preserve important revisions when understanding changes.
+7. preserve important revisions when understanding changes;
+8. pass an information-loss or irreducibility test sufficient to justify constitutional status.

+A concept should not receive a Codex merely because it is useful, visually important, mathematically elegant, historically familiar, or significant to design.

 Codices should be added in deliberate sequence rather than as disconnected topics.